 Our calculations and analysis indicate that the System is meeting its funding objectives and is in actuarial balance.
-The combined statutory Employer/Member Contributions are sufficient to pay the current Normal Costs and Expenses of the System and amortize the Unfunded Actuarial Accrued Liability over 30 years or less from July 1, 2010.
+The combined statutory Employer/Member Contributions are sufficient to pay the current Normal Costs and Expenses of the System and amortize the Unfunded Actuarial Accrued Liability over 30 years or less from July 1, 2011.
 The contractual Employer Contribution Rates to SDRS meet the requirements of the Annual Required Contributions of the Employers of GASB Statement No. 25.

 The SDRS Board of Trustees measures and compares the funding progress of SDRS on several bases.
-The Actuarial Accrued Liability Funded Ratio of SDRS as of June 30, 2010 is 96.3% on an Actuarial Value basis and 87.9% on a Market Value basis.
+The Actuarial Accrued Liability Funded Ratio of SDRS as of June 30, 2011 is 96.4% on an Actuarial Value basis and 102.9% on a Market Value basis.

-Based on member data and asset information provided by SDRS, we have prepared the Schedule of Funding Progress and Schedule of Employer Contributions that are included in the Financial section of the CAFR.
+Based on Member data and asset information provided by SDRS, we have prepared the Schedule of Funding Progress and Schedule of Employer Contributions in accordance with GASB No. 25 parameters that are included in the Financial section of the CAFR.